tjmcodes/Project-3-MERN-Backend/README.md

 ## Feature Two - Categories and Subcategories

-Starting with creating a component for the categories and sub categories, this information needed to pass the props to the parent page in order to update the form data.
+Starting with creating a component for the categories and subcategories, this information needed to pass the props to the parent page in order to update the form data.
 However, the challenge I found was that I was not passing the props from the parent to the child component.
 In the parent component, I had to put the categories into useState which returns a stateful value, and a function to update it.
 During the initial render, the returned state (state) is the same as the value passed as the first argument (initialState).

 ```js